BIOL 502 GENERAL ECOLOGY (4)

 BIOL 510 CONSERVATION BIOLOGY (4)

 Application of ecological theory to conservation of biological diversity.
 Exploration of past and present processes leading to and maintaining diversity and how such processes are impacted by human disturbance.
 Average of three laboratory hours per week.
-Prerequisites: BIOL 202 and 10 hours of biology or combination of 10 hours from biology, geography, or physical science.
+Prerequisites: 10 hours of biology or combination of 10 hours from biology, geography, or physical science.

 BIOL 513 EVOLUTION (3)